Loading

 Joy Mullen

-Joy Mullen, aka Joy On Drums, has been playing the drum kit for over 30 years.
-She was the first female drummer to graduate from the Contemporary Music and Technology program at Selkirk College and has since worked professionally touring across Canada, USA, and Europe.
-She has performed at high profile events including but not limited to; The Winnipeg Folk Festival, Vancouver Folk Festival, Aboriginal People’s Choice Awards, Dawson City Music Fest, and The National Centre for Truth And Reconciliation and has also been featured on soundtracks for CBC’s 8th Fire, APTN’s Nagamowin: The Song and toured with Mazinaw Rock Productions theatre company.
-She was involved in a variety of local projects including Girls Rock Camp Vancouver and Music For Change and The Jazz Cellar and was the booking agent for The WISE Hall, The Waldorf Hotel, and Brief Encounters.
-Recently she has been making textile art made from repurposed drum materials.
-She has been teaching at Rufus Drum Shop since 2015 and her teaching style offers a low barrier approach that makes drumming accessible to beginners of all ages, specializing in developing curriculum for children as young as 3.
-Her lessons include music theory, 4 limbed coordination, multi-genre beats, songs, stick technique and rudiments.
+Joy Mullen, aka Joy On Drums, has been playing the drum kit for over 35 years.
+After graduating from the Contemporary Music and Technology program at Selkirk College, she worked professionally full time as a touring, recording drummer.
+She has performed at many festivals across Canada, US and Europe.including: Winnipeg Folk Festival, Vancouver Folk Festival, Aboriginal People’s Choice Awards, Dawson City Music Fest, and The National Centre for Truth And Reconciliation and has also been featured on soundtracks for CBC, APTN, and Mazinaw Rock Productions theatre company.
+Her local involvement includes City of Vancouver Artist Residency, Girls Rock Camp Vancouver, Music For Change, The Jazz Cellar and was the Artistic Director for The WISE Hall, and booking agent for The Waldorf Hotel and Brief Encounters.
+She has been teaching at Rufus Drum Shop since 2015 and her teaching style offers a low barrier approach that makes drumming accessible to beginners of all ages.
+Her lessons include music theory, 4 limbed coordination, multi-genre beats, songs, stick technique and rudiments

 Jay Benison